bUnit-dev/bUnit/docs/docs/misc-test-tips.md

 </PropertyGroup>
 ```

-## Capture logs from ILogger in test output
+## Capture Logs from ILogger in Test Output

 TODO: Document XunitLogger and XunitLoggerFactory